Which Global Talent Visa route is right for me?

 Route 1: Academic and research appointments

 Have you accepted the offer of a job at an institution approved by the British Academy, Royal Academy of Engineering and the Royal Society?
 If no, proceed to Route 2.
-If yes, will you be responsible in your new role either for academic, research or innovation leadership and development, or for directing or leading an individual or team in a research or innovation project or programme of work?
+If yes, will you be responsible in your new role either for academic, research or innovation leadership and development, or for directing or leading an individual or team research or innovation project or programme of work?
 If no, proceed to Route 2.
-If yes, you need a statement of guarantee from the Human Resources Director or equivalent at the employing institution confirming that certain recruitment requirements were met to support your application for a fast-track visa.
+If yes, you need a job description and a statement of guarantee from the Human Resources Director or equivalent at the employing institution confirming that certain recruitment and role requirements were met to support your application for a fast-track visa.

 Route 2: Individual fellowships